Challix/Morgana-Bot/README.md

 # Morgana-Bot
-I developed this bot as a fun bot for me and my friends to mess around with.
+I developed this discord bot as a fun passtime for me and my friends to mess around with in our Discord server.

 Prefix: -